Chendada-8474/gogo-owl-ranger/README.md

 #### training
 Set the parameter in `utils` / `config.py`.
 Set the `dataset` as the folder name of your custom dataset and the `model_name` as you want.
 Adjust appropriately the `epochs` and `batch_size` according to your device and dataset.

-**if you don't 100% sure the consequence of adjusting any other parameter, just don't touch it**
+*if you don't 100% sure the consequence after adjusting any other parameter, just don't touch it*

 ``` python
 training_config = {